-Reporting to the Senior HSEQS Manager, the Environmental Manager is part of an HSEQS team responsible for ensuring effective implementation of the EMS.
+Reporting to the Head of HSEQS, the Environmental Manager is part of an HSEQS team responsible for ensuring effective implementation of the EMS.
 As a technical specialist they provide support, guidance and training.

 The responsibilities of the Environmental Manager are to: